jianyanglab/dNdS-Fun/docs/documentation/04_About.md

-Credits and Acknowledgements
+Acknowledgements
 -------------------
-Mengyue Zheng (methods, data analysis and documentation), Junren Hou (online tool and maintenance), Wei Xi (overseeing, methods, documentation, and maintenance) and Jian Yang (overseeing, methods, documentation, and maintenance).
-We thank the Westlake University High Performance Computing Centre for hosting the online tool and the summary data.
+Mengyue Zheng (methods, tool development, data analysis, and documentation), Junren Hou (online tool development and maintenance), Weixi Sun (supervision, methods), and Jian Yang (supervision, methods, documentation, and maintenance).
+We thank the Westlake University High-Performance Computing Centre for hosting the online tool and portal.